 Chrysalis Printmaking Studio serves as an artist incubator and provides affordable classes for printmakers, particularly in the areas of relief printing and monotype.
 The studio also offers a free drop-in class for LGBTQ youth.

 Queer Cultural Center is a multi-racial community-building organization that fosters the artistic, economic and cultural development of San Francisco’s LGBT community.
-By presenting, screening and documenting queer artists’ work, Qcc contributes to the development of a multicultural perspective on the Lesbian Gay Bisexual Transgender experience.
+By presenting, screening and documenting queer artists’ work, Qcc contributes to the development of a multicultural perspective on the LGBT experience.

 San Francisco City Studio classes offer students ages 12–19 an opportunity to work with teaching artists to develop the skills needed to work with clay and internet-based art and technologies.
 City Studio classes are free of charge to attend and are offered for fourteen weeks, parallel to the public school calendar.

 San Francisco Shorin-Ryn Shorinkan Okinawan Karate and Kobudo Dojo teaches karate in the tradition of the old Okinawan masters—as an effective means of self-defense, but more importantly as a philosophy in which to develop the body, mind and spirit to their maximum potential.

 Sixth Street Photography Workshop aims to awaken creatively and to help those who are otherwise disempowered to develop a voice.

 Asian American Women’s Art Association